SaiyedRushan/StaffingPlatformBackend/README.md

 1. Run `npm install` in the root directory
 2. Run `npm run dev` in the root directory to test on local machine
+3. Can test locally by sending requests to `localhost:8080`

 HOW TO RUN THE APP IN PRODUCTION (SIMPLE WAY):